-Species Status Habitat Occurrence in the Project Site Ringtail СР J Absent.
-Habitat for this species is (Bassariscus astutus) habitats near water. absent from the Project Site and Access Corridor.
+Species Status Habitat Occurrence in the Project Site Ringtail (Bassariscus astutus) СР Riparian and heavily wooded habitats near water.
+Absent.
+Habitat for this species is absent from the Project Site and Access (Bassariscus asiaius) natitats near water.
+Corridor.

-Explanation of Occurrence Designations and Status Codes
+\Explanation of Occurrence Designations and Status Codes